hs282/hop-calendar/homeworks/hw4/README.md

 but the nationality and/or number of books differs, the authors are still considered the same author.

 Jang Woo was responsible for debugging and saving the user's color of choice as cookie.

+Inpyo set the session cookie for user's colors of choice and made sure the welcome message is printed in the same color.
+He also updated all four views such that only users that have previously signed in can access them.